rene-ace/OracleOnGCP/README.md

 Summary commands:

 1. Clone this repository:

    git clone https://github.com/rene-ace/OracleOnGCP

-2. Stage the location of the Google Cloud Service account JSON file and modify the variable gcp_cred_file in the role vars to the location of the JSON file
-   In my case I have it in the following location, outside of this git project:
+2. Stage the location of the Google Cloud Service account JSON file and modify the variable gcp_cred_file in the role vars to the location of the JSON file .In my case I have it in the following location, outside of this git project:

    /Users/rene/Documents/GitHub/gcp_json_file/oracle-migration.json

 3. Run the playbook as with the following tasks:

    3.1.
 To create the instance :

-     ansible-playbook -t create create_oracle_on_gcp.yml 3.2  To delete the instance
+     ansible-playbook -t create create_oracle_on_gcp.yml

+   3.2  To delete the instance

      ansible-playbook -t delete create_oracle_on_gcp.yml